 Dianne has been writing Southern Gospel music since the 1970s.
-Her first recorded song was “Behold the Lamb” by the Song Masters in 1976, which was recorded by many groups…as late as 2001 by the Dove Brothers.
-Dianne started performing at the age of 12 in a Gospel trio with her mother and aunt, and was blessed to be able to attend “all night Singings" in Memphis all the way back to the 1950s and heard such legendary groups as the Statesmen and Blackwood Brothers and all the great quartets of the day.
-Gospel quartet singing remains her favorite music even today and continues to be her signature writing style.
+Her first recorded song was “Behold the Lamb” by the Song Masters in 1976, which was recorded by many groups…as recently as 2001 by the Dove Brothers.
+Dianne started performing at the age of 12 in a Gospel trio with her mother and aunt and was blessed to attend “all night singings” in Memphis all the way back to the 1950s, She was blessed to hear such legendary groups as the Statesmen and Blackwood Brothers and all the great quartets of the day.
+Gospel quartet singing remains her favorite music, and continues to be her signature writing style.

-Dianne wrote her songs as the Lord gave them for many years, and still does; but in very recent years, the Lord has led her into some co-writing.
-See the Photo Gallery for some of her favorite co-writers.
+Dianne wrote her songs as the Lord gave them for many years, and still does; but in recent years, the Lord has led her into co-writing, which has been a blessing.
+He has put some great writers into her life!

-Dianne lives in Dyersburg, Tennessee and is semi-retired from a career in healthcare (for 40+ years).
-Dianne has been a church pianist since the age of 12 and currently fills that role at Springhill Baptist Church in Dyersburg.
-She teaches the Open Door Sunday School class there…visitors are always welcome.
+Dianne lives in Dyersburg, Tennessee, and is retired from a career in healthcare that lasted over 40 years.
+She has been a church pianist since the age of 12 and currently fills that role at Springhill Baptist Church in Dyersburg.
+She teaches the Open Door Sunday School there, and visitors are always welcome.
 Dianne is born again by the grace of God and is Southern Baptist by conviction and by choice.
-She holds to the King James Authorized Version of the Bible and highly recommends it to you!
+She loves the King James Authorized Version of the Holy Bible and highly recommends it to you.

-Dianne’s greatest objective in writing Gospel songs is to get the message out through lyrics that are grounded in the Word of God.
-It is her strong conviction that Gospel songs should bring the lost to Christ, comfort to God’s people, and glory to God in the highest.
-"Even so, come, Lord Jesus”!!
+Dianne’s greatest objective in writing Gospel songs is to get the message of the Gospel out through lyrics that are grounded in the Word of God.
+It is her strong conviction that Gospel songs should bring the lost to Christ, comfort to God’s people, and glory to God in the highest!
+“Even so, come, Lord Jesus”!!